 Technology is having profound effects on labor markets and the business environment is changing rapidly.
 Referring to 2022 data, 40% of the productive work time is spent on changing tasks.
 This process costs 450 billion USD per year to the global economy.
 According to the World Economic Forum 2016, \$100 trillion will be added to the world economy through digital transformation by 2025.
 In the field of Human Resource Management, Information and Communication Technology helps organizations in presenting the organizational structure of the company and its vacancies, employee data, work contracts, salary structure, bonuses and overtime, the management of leaves according to the labor code, presence in the workplace, periodic performance evaluations, generation of payrolls and sending them directly to employees etc. It is important to remember though that people are essential to the HRM domain.
 A lot depends on the experience and empathy of an HR specialist.
-However, the deployment of technology to enhance the management of human resources efficiency.
+However, the deployment of technology can significantly improve their work performance and quality.
+The Municipality of Tirana is widely using information technology to enhance the management of human resources efficiency.
 More specifically in: the recruitment of new employees, their management, the various trainings offered to them, to save time & minimize costs, as well as to facilitate access to the resources needed for employees to perform at their optimum.
 In this paper, we have presented the manner in which the General Directorate of Human Resources uses ICT to manage the relevant activities and processes in the field of human resources in adherence to law and transparency.